Cartier Ballon Bleu Chronograph Review

 Of course, the name Ballon Bleu is more than likely derived from the round blue cabochon that sits in the crown.
 While it’s probably more oval than spherical, this motif has always been a recurring theme throughout the collection.

-In summation, the Ballon Bleu Chronograph is a highly welcomed addition to the already iconic collection and while there aren’t dozens of models from which to choose yet, Cartier has been slowly adding new models and letting this collection grow.
-Use the button below to browse all available models.
+In summation, the Ballon Bleu Chronograph is a highly welcomed addition to the already iconic collection and while there aren’t dozens of models from which to choose yet, Cartier has been slowly adding new models with either a leather strap or a metal bracelet and letting this collection grow.
+Use the button below to browse all available models and enjoy a discounted price, guaranteed authenticity, our unparalleled customer service experience, and free shipping.